mvdom/mvdom/README.md

 ## Characteristics

-`mvdom` is a LIBRARY which promotes modern Native DOM componentization (e.g., browsers with native web component) to be used as a scalable framework for building small to big Web frontends.
+`mvdom` is a **library** which promotes native DOM customElement as the component model, making the DOM the framework rather than over abstracting it.

 - **Zero dependency**, micro libary (< 13kb minimized, < 5kb gzip).
 - Template agnostic (string templating friendly, e.g., JS Template Literals, Handlebars, lit-html)